Proven-Paradox/shaper-system/Handbook.md

 Prerequisites: [Fortify](#fortify)
 Range: None
 Targets: Self
-Trigger: You are hit by a single target Ability that has a Result of at least 5
+Trigger: You are hit by a single target Ability that has an [Impact](#impact) of at least 5
 Cost: 4 HP, 2 MP
 Effect: Increase your [Defensive Track](#the-defensive-track).
 Description: You respond to a hard hit by tightening your defense.